FREE MENTAL HEALTH ASSESSMENT. start here

 • Painful periods

-While both the emotional and physical symptoms of PMDD may be similar to those of PMS or your period, it should be noted that the symptoms of PMDD are much more severe and debilitating.
-These symptoms can affect your ability to function in your work, relationships and daily life.
+While both the emotional and physical symptoms of PMDD may be similar to those of PMS or your period, it’s important to note that the symptoms of PMDD are much more severe and debilitating.
+These symptoms can affect your ability to perform at work and function in daily life.

-Throughout a regular menstrual cycle, levels of the hormones estrogen and progesterone, produced by the ovaries, rise and fall.
+During a regular menstrual cycle, the ovaries produce and regulate the hormones estrogen and progesterone, causing them to rise and fall.

-PMDD is believed to be caused by these fluctuations as the hormones interact with certain brain chemicals and can affect mood.
-Specifically, estrogen and progesterone interact with the neurotransmitters dopamine and serotonin — the “feel good” chemicals that play a role in mood and mood disorders.
+These fluctuations in hormones are thought to cause PMDD because they interact with certain brain chemicals and can affect mood.
+Specifically, estrogen and progesterone interact with the neurotransmitters dopamine and serotonin — the “feel-good” chemicals that play a role in mood and mood disorders.

-PMDD symptoms start during the luteal phase, which is between ovulation (the ovary releasing a mature egg) and the first day of bleeding.
-If you are not pregnant, your body’s levels of estrogen and progesterone decrease and symptoms of PMS may kick in.
+PMDD symptoms start during the luteal phase — between ovulation (the ovary releasing a mature egg) and the first day of bleeding.
+If you aren’t pregnant, decreasing levels of estrogen and progesterone may trigger symptoms of PMS.

-At ovulation, the ovaries begin to increase progesterone.
-It is then converted into allopregnanolone (ALLO), which continues to rise along with progesterone until your period starts, at which point they rapidly drop.
+At ovulation, the ovaries start to increase progesterone.
+The hormone is then converted into allopregnanolone (ALLO), which continues to rise along with progesterone until your period starts — at which point both hormones rapidly drop.

-ALLO interacts with GABA receptors in parts of the brain that control anxiety, agitation and irritability.
-Women with PMDD appear to have an abnormal reaction to ALLO, which typically has a calming effect.
+ALLO interacts with GABA (gamma-aminobutyric acid) receptors in parts of the brain that control anxiety, agitation, and irritability.
+Women with PMDD appear to be more sensitive to ALLO.

 After ovulation, estrogen levels drop.
-Estrogen has been known to interact with several brain chemicals that can affect mood and aspects of behavior, in particular, serotonin.
+Estrogen interacts with several brain chemicals, particularly serotonin, that can affect mood and aspects of behavior.

-Serotonin regulates your mood, sleep and appetite as well as how you acquire, process and perceive information.
-Women with PMDD have clinically shown to have low moods, crave specific foods and show impaired cognitive performance during their luteal phase, signaling they may be experiencing an exaggerated drop in serotonin.
+Serotonin regulates mood, sleep, and appetite, as well as how you process and perceive information.
+Women with PMDD have clinically shown to have low moods, crave specific foods, and show impaired cognitive performance during their luteal phase — which could be a sign of an exaggerated drop in serotonin.

-Women with PMDD almost always have normal hormonal levels, indicating that this condition isn’t necessarily caused by a hormonal imbalance.
+Women with PMDD almost always have normal hormone levels, indicating that this condition isn’t necessarily caused by a hormonal imbalance — just that maybe they’re more sensitive to the shifts.

-Researchers at the National Institutes of Health discovered that people with PMDD have genetic changes that make their cells overreact to estrogen and progesterone, which may be responsible for PMDD symptoms.
+Researchers at the National Institutes of Health discovered that genetic changes in people with PMDD make their cells overreact to estrogen and progesterone, which could be responsible for PMDD symptoms.

-Your healthcare provider will consider a PMDD diagnosis if you experience at least five of the following symptoms, beginning seven to ten days before your period:
+Your healthcare provider will consider a PMDD diagnosis if you experience at least five of the following symptoms, starting seven to ten days before your period:

 • Mood swings